pintrest share button

 How soon can you start building my swimming pool?

 The information in the article below is based on how the building and construction industry has been for years.
-During Covid we have had even longer delays on EVERYTHING.
-Some building departments LOVE Covid and are taking advantage of the situation.
-Currently, obstacles are not as bad as 2020-21 but many departments are still operating with little to no urgency.
+During and after Covid we have had even longer delays on EVERYTHING.
+Most building departments embraced Covid in the name of 'safety' and are still leveraging it.
+Currently, delays are not as bad as 2020-2023, but many departments are still operating with little to no urgency.
+Delaware County (Powell, Delaware, Lewis Center, Westerville) is still conducting MANY virtual inspections.
+We are told that is a result of building growth and more than normal retirements.

 Original Article -

 "So how far out are you scheduling right now?"
-Asked an excited pool owner to be.
+Asked an excited family.
 "It depends" I replied.
-Many people ask how many pools we have in queue and where they would end up on the list.
-The truth however is that we don't operate (as it would be totally impossible) on a "first in first out" basis.
+Most people are curious to our work log and where they would be in the queue.
+The truth is that we don't operate on a "first in first out" basis as it would be totally impossible.
 There is a chance that your swimming pool project could be a lot quicker than simply going to the end of the line.
-Once we have all the components we need we get started!
+Once we have all the components, we get started!

 EXAMPLE: If you select a fiberglass pool that is in stock, have an easy building department or even no building department at all, AND your site is dry and ready!
 You go to the front of the line.